What is Total Expense Ratio? All you need to know

 Table Of Contents

 Expense ratio is a key metric for mutual fund investors to understand and evaluate when making investment decisions.
 It represents the annual fees charged by a mutual fund to manage and operate the fund.
 These fees are deducted from the fund's assets before calculating the Net Asset Value (NAV).
-This means that when you redeem your fund units, the NAV you receive reflects the value of the fund's assets after deducting the expense ratio.
+The NAV you see is already adjusted for expenses daily, so by the time you redeem, the cost has already been accounted for.

 The expense ratio is expressed as a percentage of the fund's total assets.
 For example, if a fund has an expense ratio of 1.5%, it means that for every ₹100 invested, ₹1.50 is charged annually to cover the fund's expenses.
 The higher the expense ratio, the more it eats into the fund's returns.